Callum-Kemp/Watson-Degradation-Tester/README.md

 #### Log the standard system confidence

-If you'd like to just log the output from Watson including the lower than 20% irrelevant results you can do that be replacing the belwo code
+If you'd like to just log the output from Watson including the lower than 20% irrelevant results you can do that be replacing the below code

 ```python
     IntentList.append((response['context']['skills']['main skill']['user_defined']['Intent']['intent']))